Leading the way in inclusive play

 A swing for all-abilities, to be enjoyed with others

-To improve accessibility and increase usage, we are proposing to install a We-Go-Swing at Crockatt Park.
+To improve accessibility and increase usage, we are installing a We-Go-Swing at Crockatt Park.
 It will be alongside other existing play equipment and closer to public amenities, facilities and cafes (just 1.8km from the current location).

 Community consultation

-From 12 September to 10 October we invited feedback on the proposed swing alternative and location from people who use the Liberty Swing as well as their friends, families, support workers and organisations advocating for people with disability.
+From 12 September to 10 October 2024, we invited feedback on the proposed swing alternative and location.
+We heard from people who use the current Liberty Swing as well as their friends, families, support workers and organisations advocating for people with disability.
+We heard that:

-Community consultation has now closed.
 Thank you to those who shared their views with us.
-The feedback you provided is now being considered by the project team.
+The feedback you provided has helped to confirm the type of equipment to be installed and the location.